ethangutk/Outrageous-Blades/README.md

 <br><br>
 ### 🧍‍ Free For All
-Free for all is pretty self-explanatory; all the players acquire the same health and sword.
+Free for all is self-explanatory; all the players acquire the same health and sword.
 Then, the players teleport within the map to random locations.
 The last player to be standing wins the round.
 The winner will receive 1000 Bells and 250 experience.

 <br><br>
 ### 💣 Time Bomb
 The time bomb is by far my favorite minigame within this game.
 This game is a swift hot potato game.
-One guy has the time bomb, and he must hand it off to another person before the 15 seconds is up.
+One guy has the time bomb and must hand it off to another person before the 15 seconds is up.
 The person carrying the bomb will turn into a TNT to let the other players know he is the current holder.
 The person that last had the time bomb will be invincible until the following person hands it off to someone else.
 The invincibility stops players from handing the bomb back and forth.
 The game will continue until there are three players left in the game.
 The final three receive 300 Bells and 50 experience for not being eliminated.
 <br>

 <p align="center">